sneakycrow/lotus/README.md

 Lotus is a roster system for gaming communities.
 It's built with React, Node, MongoDB, and the Semantic Library.

 The lotus application will be able to handle members & groups, different managements of rosters, and more.

+# Notes

+To use this application locally, you're going to need to connect to a MongoDB instance